"Did You Know..."

 President Wilson sends

-troops to Mexico to capture Poncho Villa "dead of alive."
+Mexico to capture Poncho Villa "dead or alive."
 Pancho Villa

 has been executing Americans in Northern Mexico.
 Villa is upset that the

 United States supports the

 is pursued by

 US Troops for eleven months they are unable to find him.
 Pancho

 to his ranch in Parral.
 It is there that he is assassinated by his enemies three years later.